 - No Italian seasoning?
 Add 1 teaspoon of dried oregano and dried basil.

 - Allow leftovers to come to room temperature before storing in an airtight container.
-Leftovers are delicious served the next day, or up to 3 days later.
+Store leftovers in the refrigerator for up to 3 days.
+Reheat gently over low heat or in the microwave.
+Add additional broth or water as needed.

 Nutritional Information